Willie Miller (American football)

-Willie T. Miller (born April 26, 1947) is a former American football wide receiver who played seven seasons in the National Football League (NFL) with the Cleveland Browns and the Los Angeles Rams.
+Willie T. Miller (born April 26, 1947) is an American former professional football player who was a wide receiver for seven seasons in the National Football League (NFL) with the Cleveland Browns and the Los Angeles Rams.
+He played college football for the Colorado State Rams.

 Military service

 After graduating from Hooper City High School in Birmingham, Alabama, Miller enlisted in the U.S. Army and trained with the Special Forces.
 In the Vietnam War, Miller earned the rank of staff sergeant.
 He was awarded a Silver Star for retrieving his wounded platoon sergeant under heavy enemy fire.
 He was awarded a Soldier's Medal for repeatedly trying to save another soldier who fell into a stream in a flash flood.
 He was wounded by a bullet in his thigh and received a Purple Heart.

 College career

 While stationed in El Paso, Texas, Miller met with the football coaches at Colorado State University at a game against the UTEP Miners, and they offered him a scholarship.
-Miller was discharged from the army after five and-a-half years of service and enrolled at Colorado State in the fall of 1971.
+Miller was discharged from the army after five and a half years of service and enrolled at Colorado State in the fall of 1971.
 During his three years on the varsity squad, Miller broke every Colorado State receiving record, and in 1974 the Colorado Sports Hall of Fame named him Athlete of the Year.